Jamie drizzling honey on top of a fig tart

 10 tips for a proper picnic

-August 6, 2014 • In Alfresco, Entertaining, Summer
+August 6, 2014 • In Alfresco, Summer, Picnic

-One of Jamie’s food stylists, Christina, gives her top 10 picnic tips, which can make all the difference between a disaster and an outdoor feast.
+One of Jamie’s food stylists, Christina, gives her top 10 picnic tips, which can make all the difference between a disaster and an outdoor feast!

 I have a reputation among my friends as being “the prepared one” when it comes to eating outside.
 Perhaps it's just the nature of my job as a food stylist, but I’ve always had bits and bobs for all culinary occasions, and this is one of the secret to throwing a really great picnic.